 AGDC will conduct desktop evaluations of previously documented sites in the direct APE and indirect APE within 500' avoidance buffer for which there has been no DOE.
 When data is sufficient for a recommendation, AGDC will provide an evaluation report with eligibility recommendations to FERC and SHPO (and other land managing agencies for sites within their jurisdiction) for documented sites in the direct APE and indirect APE within the 500' avoidance buffer.
 The evaluation report will include updated site forms outlining recommendations of eligibility to the NRHP with existing data to support such a recommendation.
 The objective of the report is to facilitate timely FERC, SHPO, BLM, and NPS review of sites where there is currently sufficient data for deriving sound eligibility recommendations.
-This process will also highlight those sites requiring further field evaluation prior to recommendation of eligibility.
+This process will also highlight those sites requiring further field evaluation prior to recommendation of eligibility, AGDC shall incorporate recommendations on the need to complete additional fieldwork for DOEs on sites within the 500' avoidance buffer in the indirect APE into the annual work plan, which will be informed by the nature of the property, nearby project activities, and reasonably foreseeable events that may result from the project.

 AGDC will evaluate unevaluated and DOE-pending sites within the direct APE and within the 500' avoidance buffer.
 Evaluations will include those discovered during completion of inventory.
 To date, this includes 17 unevaluated and 6 DOE-pending sites in the direct APE and 137 unevaluated and 9 DOE-pending sites in the indirect APE within the 500' avoidance buffer.
-Within the indirect APE, sites outside of the established 500' avoidance buffer will not be evaluated.
+Within the indirect APE, sites outside of the established 500' avoidance buffer will be treated as eligible for the NRHP for purposes of evaluating potential Project effects as noted below.
 The exception to this will be sites and/or locations that may be sensitive to the broader range of adverse effects including atmospheric or audible disturbances, or changes in landscape feeling, access, or use due to long-term Project activities.
 These sites will be identified through continued consultation as discussed in Section 6.2.1.4.
-Evaluation status for all known sites within the Project APE is summarized in Table 7, below.